Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Acknowledgments

 \section{Acknowledgments}

-We thank Gudmundur Stefansson, and Ryan Rubenzahl for their helpful discussions.
-We thank Luis Welbanks, Gongjie Li for sharing their manuscripts with us early.
+We thank Heather Knutson, Yayaati Chachan, Tiger Lu, Gudmundur Stefansson, and Ryan Rubenzahl for their helpful discussions.
+We thank Luis Welbanks, Gongjie Li, and Tiger Lu for sharing their manuscripts with us early.
 Computational efforts were performed on the Tempest High Performance Computing System, operated and supported by University Information Technology Research Cyberinfrastructure at Montana State University.
 H.Y. acknowledges support from NSF grant No. PHY-2308415.